Kanał: Theme

 Historic manifestations of “romanticism and heroism” were deemed anachronistic in post-war Poland and challenged by appeals to “reason” and “political common sense.”
-Despite these political exposures, Wajda’s romantic, sensual style” endows the characters in Kanal with “heroic dimensions.”
+Despite these political exposures, Wajda’s romantic, sensual style endows the characters in Kanał with “heroic dimensions.”

 The descent into the sewers has been compared to Dante’s depiction of the souls damned in his Inferno, and acknowledged as such by Wajda.
-Biographer Boleslaw Michalek writes:
+Biographer Bolesław Michałek writes:

 Political assessment

 The historical subject that Wajda addressed in Kanal was one of the most politically and socially charged topics in post-war Poland.
 Like the other films in his war trilogy, Kanal was “an honest and valuable attempt to portray the complexity of Polish contemporary history and politics.”
 The film “masterfully” dramatizes the tragic fate of the men and women of a small unit of Polish Home Army resistance fighters.
 Biographer Bolestaw Michalek provides the context:

 Michalek adds that “Wajda’s treatment of the Warsaw Rising and the retreat through the sewers had a definite and deliberate historical and social edge.”

 By the mid-1950s, two fundamental perceptions had become established among Poles regarding the event.
 One was a popular romantic image of gallant young martyrs who died defending the homeland.
 The second was official skepticism as to the purity of the high-command’s motives in committing men and women patriots to a doomed endeavor.